jae1911/sitecontent/content/wiki/misc/pics.md

 Optimized thumbnail shown, click to show regular image.
 All the pictures are under the Creative Commons BY-SA 4.0 license (Jae Lo Presti).

+You can see more pics (still under the same license) on [the dedicated platform (is currently lacking accessibility)](https://pix.777.tf).

 |    |    |
 | -- | -- |